stelar-eu/vocational-score-raster/README.md

 ## `main.py`

 The `main.py` file is the central component responsible for initiating the tool's execution.
+You may imagine this as **tool.py**.
 It serves as the entry point for running the program, containing all essential logic and any necessary configurations for the tool's behavior.

 -   **Custom and Explicit Structure**: `main.py` is designed with a clear and custom structure to explicitly define the workflow of the tool.
 It ensures that the program’s core functionality is readable, maintainable, and logically organized.